 The Medical College Admission Test (MCAT) is the one and only entrance exam that hopeful medical students take before they apply to colleges of medicine.
 Taken by some 86,000 people in 2012, the pool of MCAT test-takers is full of some of the most competitive people in the world.

-Now that you know how important the MCAT is, it’s time to brush up on a few pointers before you take the exam.
+The MCAT and UCAT are important tests, and with Medify you can have extra knowledge.
+So, it’s time to brush up on a few pointers before you take the exam.

 You Need to Find Your Baseline Score Before Anything Else